sethneel/RailsTwitter/README.md

 ## Submission

 1. Commit your changes and push your changes to Gitlab.
+2. Make sure you add your assigned TA as a collaborator to your Gitlab repo.
-2. Make a zip for this folder, and upload it on Canvas.
+3. Make a zip for this folder, and upload it on Canvas.
-3. In your canvas submission, make sure you put the **link** of your deployed Facebook Lite site in submission comment.
+4. In your canvas submission, make sure you put the **link** of your deployed Facebook Lite site in submission comment.